yuexiaoyun/lens/docs/extensions/guides/renderer-extension.md

 ```

 The above defines two cluster pages and three cluster page menu objects.
-The cluster page definitons are straightforward.
+The cluster page definitions are straightforward.
 The first cluster page menu object defines the parent of a foldout submenu.
 Setting the `id` field in a cluster page menu definition implies that it is defining a foldout submenu.
 Also note that the `target` field is not specified (it is ignored if the `id` field is specified).